 - Peter Brostrom, Land & Water Use Program Manager, California Department of Water Resources

 - Chris Harris, Executive Director, Colorado River Board of California

 - Mike DeFlorio, Researcher, NASA Jet Propulsion Laboratory

-The workshop will be held in the Madeo Ballroom at the DoubleTree by Hilton, 2800 Via Cabrillo-Marina, San Pedro, CA 90731.
+The workshop was held in the Madeo Ballroom at the DoubleTree by Hilton, 2800 Via Cabrillo-Marina, San Pedro, CA 90731.

 2800 Via Cabrillo-Marina